destel/rill/README.md

 We can limit this wait and process partial batches using a timeout argument.
 Using a small value, like _50ms_, allows us to benefit from bulk queries when there are many concurrent updates, while introducing at most _50ms_ of additional latency when the stream of updates is sparse.

-(todo: clear the code; fix casing in the request struct)

 [Try in Go playground ↗](https://goplay.tools/snippet/w0xsLilX1ca)